dogmax/ToxicTagger/README.md

 # How to use:
 Step 1: Install the addon, obviously.
 (Remove "-master" from the name")

-Make a macro like this:
+Step 2: Make a macro like this:

     /run toxictagger("Spell Name Here(Optional Rank X"), {"Name of Mob1", "Name of Mob2"});